 During the period August 30, 2012 to September 30, 2012, the Company acquired an additional 93.2% of the shares held by the minority shareholders of Miljobil for nominal consideration resulting in total holdings of 99.6% as at September 30, 2012.
 The incremental investment in Miljobil was accounted for as a step acquisition which requires that we re-measure the pre-existing investment in Miljobil at fair value and recognize any losses in income.
 The estimated fair value of our interest was \$456, which resulted in the recognition of a non-cash loss of \$456 during the quarter ended September 30, 2012 which was recorded in "Loss on revalue of investment" in the Consolidated Statement of Operations.
-Miljobil is currently in dispute with a supplier concerning a demand for \$140, on work performed prior to Electrovaya's acquisition.
-Management believes the demand is without merit.

 Two-Wheelers.
 Electrovaya signed a Memorandum of Understanding with Hero Electric in December 2009 that sets out the general principals of a joint venture for the development and sale of zero-emission battery electric scooters and motorcycles.
-Hero Electric is a wholly-owned subsidiary of Hero Group, which ranks amongst the Top 10 Indian Business Houses with an estimated turnover of US\$1.6 billion in 2012.
-Its subsidiary Hero MotoCorp (formerly Hero Honda) is the world's largest manufacturer of two-wheeled electric vehicles and controls over half the market for two-wheelers in India, with over 6 million units old in fiscal year 2012-13.
+Hero Electric is a wholly-owned subsidiary of Hero Group, which ranks amongst the Top 10 Indian Business Houses with an estimated turnover of US\$374 million for the fiscal year 2010-2011.
+Its subsidiary Hero MotoCorp (formerly Hero Honda) is the world's largest manufacturer of two-wheeled electric vehicles and controls over half the market for two-wheelers in India, with over 62 million units sold in the fiscal year 2011-2012, a 15.4% growth in sales compared to the prior year.